 Metals you’ll need:

 Not sure where to buy silver solder equipment?
 Just use our links to find the exact products you’ll need, in a matter of seconds.

 (It is up to the maker to determine the quantities depending on how much solder they need)

 Tools you’ll need:

-Use a small set of scales to measure out the correct amounts of fine silver, copper, and zinc to make your own silver solder.
+Step one in how to make silver solder paste is to use a small set of scales to measure out the correct amounts of fine silver, copper, and zinc to make your own silver solder.

 Now melt the silver using your hand torch.
 Once melted you’ll be able to add the copper.
 This will lower the melting temperature of your silver.
 Heat through until the two metals melt and come together.

 Allow the mixture to cool as you stir.
 You’ll need to allow it to cool so that the zinc can be added to it at a lower temperature.

 When the mixture cools to the point that it is almost solid again, you can add the zinc.
 Zinc has a very low melting point so should always be added at this point, otherwise it can burn away.
 Add the pieces of zinc gradually.
 You will get closer and closer to the final melting point of your silver solder each time you add another piece of zinc.

 once you’ve added the last piece of zinc, stir the mixture thoroughly to ensure all of the elements are mixed.